Brendan Donovan Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have a 5.04 team ERA that ranks 28th across all MLB pitching staffs.
+- The Reds have the 28th-ranked team ERA across all MLB pitching staffs (5.11).

-- Ashcraft makes the start for the Reds, his 10th of the season.
-He is 2-2 with a 4.84 ERA and 36 strikeouts in 48 1/3 innings pitched.
+- The Reds will send Lively (1-2) out for his second start of the season.

-- His most recent appearance was on Wednesday against the Colorado Rockies, when the right-hander tossed five innings, surrendering seven earned runs while allowing 10 hits.
+- His most recent time out was on Friday against the New York Yankees, when the right-hander went 5 2/3 innings, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.